MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/business-user-teams-create-reports.md

 When you’re done, save and share the report with your colleagues in Teams.

-## Create a report from a dataset shared in your organization
+## Create a report from a dataset in your organization

 Many organizations share datasets that you can use to build your reports.
 These datasets are great because they offer up-to-date authoritative data.
 Datasets that are marked *certified* or *promoted* are likely to be higher quality and better maintained, so your reports will keep working longer.